 Scott Casleton

 I am a PhD student in philosophy at the University of California, Berkeley.
 I work in political philosophy, ethics, and the history of philosophy.
-I also write and conduct interviews for non-academic publications.
-Scroll down to find information about my academic work and links to my public writing.
+In addition, I occasionally write for non-academic publications.
+You can find information about my work below.

 Academic